-The course size will vary from Module to Module.
+The course size will vary from module to module.
 The typical class size is approx. 18 - 25 participants.
-The University of Applied Sciences and Arts places particular emphasis on interactive forms of teaching; work in small groups is therefore an essential part of the study experience.
+The University of Applied Sciences and Arts places particular emphasis on interactive forms of teaching; working in small groups is therefore an essential part of the study experience.

 Do I need to register separately for each module?

 For the Elective Modules 3A and 3B, you have to register individually, using the application form of the respective Elective Module (to be found on the respective websites); for all other modules only once, using the DBA application form available on this website.

 The Doctor of Business Administration DBA is awarded by Silpakorn University, Bangkok, Thailand.
 The MAS International Management degree is awarded by the Lucerne University of Applied Sciences and Arts – School of Business, Lucerne, Switzerland.

 Am I entitled to the prefix “Dr” after having graduated from the DBA program?

 All graduates completing the Doctor of Business Administration at Silpakorn University are entitled to the “Dr” prefix to their names in Switzerland.
 All foreign degrees awarded by accredited higher-education institutions as part of regular study or research degrees* can be used in their original form with an additional reference to the awarding entity, as regulated in the 2016 whitepaper «Legal protection of titles of Swiss higher-education qualifications » (2nd draft), paragraph 2, of the Swiss State Secretariat for Education, Research and Innovation.
 On 20 May 2019, swissuniversities also published its «Recommendation on the use of foreign doctorates in Switzerland», which reaffirms the regulations of the SBFI.